Career : 1993

 The game itself was an open, high-scoring contest in which Kernahan, Rohan Welsh and Brent Heaver each kicked four goals.
 Carlton looked to be heading for victory at the last break with a 24-point advantage, but Fitzroy found plenty in the final term, and with the aid of a freshening breeze, kicked 7.2 to Carlton’s 2.2 and edged out the Blues by six points.
 Scott Spalding started on the bench, gathering ten possessions in two or three brief runs at half-forward.
 He had one shot at goal, only for the ball to drift wide for a behind.

 The reasons why Scott decided not to persevere with AFL football after just that one outing are unclear.
-However, when he did resume in the WAFL, he built an impressive career, playing 154 games at Perth and East Fremantle between 1994 and 2002, and booting 98 goals.
+Spalding spent a season at Port Adelaide in the SANFL and decided to head back home WA.
+However, when he did resume in the WAFL, he built an impressive career, playing 154 games at Perth and East Fremantle between 1995 and 2002, and booting 98 goals.
 When Earl finished up at Carlton, he rejoined Scott at East Fremantle, and together they shared Premiership glory with the Sharks in 1998.
 Earl took over as coach of East Fremantle in 2001, but both brothers left the club when Scott ended his playing career after the 2002 season.